HOW TO SPEND 24 HOURS IN BERLIN, GERMANY

-visitBerlin calls it “The City of Freedom”, which is thanks to its openness and tolerance, so you can just be yourself!
+visitBerlin calls it “The City of Freedom” thanks to its openness and tolerance, so you can just be yourself!

 Brandenburger Tor

-It’s Berlin’s only gate that is still standing today, and during the Cold War (1945 to 1991), it was a symbol for the division of Berlin into east and west.
-But this changed for the opposite with the fall of the Berlin Wall in 1989, and since then, Brandenburger Tor has been representing a unified Germany.
+It’s Berlin’s only gate that is still standing today and it was a symbol for the division of Berlin into east and west during the Cold War.
+But this changed for the opposite with the fall of the Berlin Wall in 1989.
+Since then, Brandenburger Tor has been representing a unified Germany.

-The Reichstag (Bundestag) building (Platz der Republik 1, 11011 Berlin) is the home of the German parliament, and was designed by Paul Wallot, who took inspiration from the Memorial Hall in Philadelphia, USA.
-It was completed in 1894, and as per visitBerlin, is “an internationally recognizable symbol of democracy”.
+The Reichstag (Bundestag) building is the home of the German parliament.
+It was designed by Paul Wallot, who took inspiration from the Memorial Hall in Philadelphia, USA.
+The Reichstag was completed in 1894 and as per visitBerlin, is “an internationally recognizable symbol of democracy”.

-The Reichstag was in use by the parliament until 1933, when the Nazi party (NSDAP) took over, and it was neglected during the Third Reich, and badly damaged in World War II.
+The Reichstag was in use by the parliament until 1933, when the Nazi party (NSDAP) took over.
+It was neglected during the Third Reich and badly damaged in World War II.

-After the war, West Germany’s parliament was moved to Bonn (the previous German capital), and the Reichstag building was only used sometimes for ceremonial events.
-In 1990, this site is where the official reunification ceremony takes place, and soon after, it was decided that the German parliament will work at the Reichstag again.
+After the war, West Germany’s parliament was moved to Bonn (West Germany’s capital back then) and the Reichstag building was only used sometimes for ceremonial events.
+In 1990, the official reunification ceremony took place here.
+Soon after, it was decided that the German parliament will work at the Reichstag again.

 Start saving your ideas